 Although the neurobiology of addiction mechanisms are seemingly different from these other conditions, all of these disorders are chronic, subject to relapse, and influenced by genetic, developmental, behavioral, social, and environmental factors.
-In all of these illnesses, the individuals who are affected may show difficulty in managing their symptoms and complying with treatment; which is why we are here to help.
+In all of these illnesses, the affected individuals may show difficulty managing their symptoms and complying with treatment, which is why we are here to help.

 These feelings intrinsically motivate you to continue to use the substance again and again, despite the risks that may be associated with your use.
 We will discuss various substances, what they are, and how they affect your brain and body.
-We introduce the different parts of the brain that substances alter and examine exactly how and why they are impacted.
+We introduce the different parts of the brain that substances alter and examine precisely how and why they are impacted.
 The neurotransmitters and hormones that are affected are also part of our neurobiology of addiction program’s group discussions.

 As a group member in our neurobiology of addiction program, you can investigate your subjective experience and explore the specific influence that substances have had on your functioning.
 By understanding the neurobiology of addiction, including the progressive changes called neuroadaptations, which occur in the structure and function of your brain, we hope to empower you to commit to sobriety as means of protecting your physical, emotional, mental and spiritual health.